8 charming market towns to explore in the Cotswolds

 Admire the striking architecture of the church of St John the Baptist standing proudly in the town's market square before browsing the town's many independent boutiques and stores.
 It's also worth strolling around New Brewery Arts to soak in beautiful displays of the 'best of British craft and creativity'.

-Calling all foodies – there’s an array of delightful eateries in Cirencester to get your fill.
-Tuck into sumptuous vegetarian, vegan and gluten-free fare at Asparagasm, a delicious curry at Indian Rasoi or indulge in tasty homemade pub classics done really well at The Falcon.
+Calling all foodies - there's an array of delightful eateries in Cirencester to get your fill.
+Tuck into Spanish-influenced dishes at Tierra and Mar, a delicious curry at Indian Rasoi or indulge in tasty homemade pub classics done really well at The Falcon.

 Market days: Visitors are spoilt for choice when it comes to markets in Cirencester.
 The market town status was even mentioned in the Domesday Book of 1086!
 Pay a visit to Corn Hall's regular craft and antique fairs, the Charter Market hosted in the Market Square every Monday and Friday and a farmers' market held on the second and fourth Saturday of every month.